 If so, you probably have coverage for:

 - The damage to your home, fence or other structure

 But, not coverage of the cost to replace the tree itself.

 Is a Fallen Tree Blocking Your Driveway?

-Depending on the edition of your home insurance policy, you may have coverage for at least some of the cost to remove a tree that’s blocking your driveway.
-Even if it didn’t damage any of your property, the 2000 edition of the HO-3 policy provides $1000 of coverage.
+Depending on the edition of your home insurance policy in Maine, you may have coverage for at least some of the cost to remove a tree that’s blocking your driveway.
+Even if it didn’t damage any of your property, the 2000 edition of the HO-3 policy provides $1000 of coverage ($500 max per tree).
 Older forms have no coverage unless the tree hits a covered structure.

-If so, the property coverage part of your homeowners insurance may not apply, but your liability insurance might.
+If so, the damage would be covered under THEIR homeowners policy, not yours.
+If the tree fell due to obvious neglect, your liability insurance might apply.
 For a more detailed explanation, see our prior post “Is Your Fallen Tree Covered by Maine Homeowners Insurance?”

-If you live in Greater Portland, contact a Noyes Hall & Allen Insurance agent for answers to your Maine renters insurance, homeowners insurance and condo insurance questions.
+If you live in Greater Portland Maine, contact a Noyes Hall & Allen Insurance agent for answers to your Maine renters insurance, homeowners insurance and condo insurance questions.
 207-799-5541.
 We’re independent and committed to you.